-1. Prepare a file to upload SSNs into the CBS Cruncher in the WSAC Portal.
+1. Prepare a file to upload SSNs into the CBS Eligibility Checker (formerly named 'Cruncher') in the WSAC Portal.
 This is necessary to identify the potential CBS applicants prior to awarding.

 Campuses can select one of three ways to communicate with WSAC Portal.
 For questions regarding the REST web service or SFTP approach, please contact WSAC.